lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 The third section of the output will show you your device IP.
 This IP must be typed into the logger field `Hostname/IP of Logserver`.
 Also enter the Port number in the field `Port of Logserver`.
 Usually `5555` should be fine.

-**4.** Enter a long and save password in the password field `AES encryption key` (tiny and capital letters, numbers, symbol letters alike /%$§() and more than 13 digits)

-**5.** Access the folder with you command shell and enter the following command:
+**4.** Access the folder with you command shell and enter the following command:

 `python3 server.py -k YourLongAndSavePASSWORD`